Liddle-led Bulldogs aim to take next step

 “The inexperienced kids that haven’t played much have got to perform at a high level,” Wiley said.
 “In 4A football, you can’t have just six or seven good players.
 You’ve got to have everybody play at a high level, so getting those guys to the level of play where it needs to be is key.”

-That high-end level starts with Liddle, a returning first team all-stater by the Iowa Sports Writers Association who has logged more than 30 varsity starts.
+That high-end level starts with Liddle, a returning first team all-stater by the Iowa Sports Writers Association and has logged more than 30 varsity starts.

 Wiley said the 6-3, 270-pound Hawkeye recruit has been on a different level than anyone he’s seen in preseason camp.